 The alarming story of Kitty Genovese sparked subsequent study of this dynamic.
 In 1964, she was assaulted, raped, and murdered outside her New York City apartment.
 During the attack, she screamed for help numerous times and no one came forward to assist, despite having several people close by.
 The inaction and perceived indifference of bystanders was disturbing and confusing.
 Certainly witnesses seeing or hearing such pain and suffering would be concerned.
 So, what held them back from taking action?
 Social psychologists named this the bystander effect and have studied it since.

 Social psychologists John Darley and Bob Latane conducted many research experiments to evaluate, including the Bystander Apathy Experiment.
-In this study, groups of college students spoke to a “group” through a microphone.
-However, each individual was in their own dorm room listening to the stories and participants did not realize that actually only one student participated at a time.
-The discussions were pre-recorded and in one recording a student experienced a seizure and calls for help.
+In this study, participating college students were asked to speak to a “group” of other students through a microphone, with each participant being placed alone in a room.
+However, each participant did not realize that actually the discussions were pre-recorded and only they themselves were live and that no other live students were present.
+During the discussion, a recording was played of a student experiencing a seizure and calling for help.
 Of all the students who heard the seizure episode, only 31% of them left their room to seek help from the experimenters.
 In this study, it shows that a large crowd is not even needed for the diffusion of responsibility to have an impact.

-All in all, what can help reduce the impact of diffusion of responsibility is individuals cultivating more personal accountability, increasing awareness, education, fostering connections in groups and communities, and leaving little ambiguity as possible when making assignments of duties.
+Lastly, those in positions of leadership (including parents, teachers, politicians, and managers) can reduce the occurrence of diffusion of responsibility by cultivating more personal accountability, increasing awareness, education, fostering connections in groups and communities, and leaving as little ambiguity as possible when assigning responsibilities.